nubomedia-vtt/doc-kurento-room-client-android/source/DevelopersGuide.rst

 Receive video
 =============

 To receive video from another peer in the same room, you will have to use the following call.
-The first parameter consists of: the name of the user, underscore, and the video source.
+The first parameter is the name of the user.
+The second one is the source of the stream.
 Currently only "webcam" is supported.
-So the final parameter becomes "MyRoomPeer_webcam".
-The second parameter is the session description as in the previous section, and the last one is the response id.
+The third parameter is the session description as in the "Publish video" section, and the last one is the response id.

 .. code:: java

     String username = "MyRoomPeer";
-    kurentoRoomAPI.sendReceiveVideoFrom(username + "_webcam", description, 127);
+    kurentoRoomAPI.sendReceiveVideoFrom(username, "webcam", description, 129);

 Stop receiving video
 ====================